-- It is acceptable to print/put the company's logo on any educational materials or items of medical utility. - Brand names are however not allowed.
+- It is acceptable to print/put the company's logo on any educational materials or items of medical utility. - Brand names are however not allowed unless if it is for the correct use of product by patients.

 GIFTS

 CASE 9: GIFTS